 Think the grocery store is charging you too much for that chicken?
 Gas prices seem a bit out of line?
 Why not take the stores to court for price gouging?
 That’s what the Puritans would have done.
-In the early 1600s, it was a crime and a sin to profiteer, just ask Robert Keayne.
+In the early 1600s, it was a crime and a sin to profiteer.
+You could have just asked Robert Keayne.

-Keayne is best remembered today as founder and first commander of the Ancient and Honorable Artillery Company of Massachusetts and one of the wealthiest of the early colonists.
-In his own time, he was best known as a drunk, a cheapskate and a chiseler.
+Keayne, best remembered today as founder and first commander of the Ancient and Honorable Artillery Company of Massachusetts, ranked as one of the wealthiest early colonists.
+In his own time, people knew him as a drunk, a cheapskate and a chiseler.

-Robert Keayne came to America in 1635, a convert to Puritanism.
-The son of a butcher, he was a successful merchant in England before departing for the colonies at age 40.
+He came to America in 1635, a convert to Puritanism.
+The son of a butcher, he succeeded as a merchant in England before departing for the colonies at age 40.
 He had shown an interest in the colonies earlier, as an investor in the Puritan expeditions to Massachusetts.

 In 1635 he decided to jump in and join them.
-A self-styled student of the gospel, Keayne enjoyed attending sermons and kept notes on them, and he inspired one major sermon just a few years after arriving in Boston, though not in a way he would have liked.
+A self-styled student of the gospel, Keayne enjoyed attending sermons and kept notes on them.
+He inspired one major sermon a few years after arriving in Boston, though not in a way he liked.

 In 1639, Keayne found himself hauled into court and tried for charging too high a price for nails, eight pence rather than six.
-Governor John Winthrop in his journal noted that Keayne was known for selling goods at too high a price, and his conviction was no shock.
+Gov. John Winthrop in his journal noted that Keayne had a reputation for selling goods at too high a price.
+His conviction came as no shock.
 He had been warned previously both publicly and in private that what he was doing was wrong, but he did not change his ways.
 In addition, stories of similar price gouging in Britain followed him to America.

 Keayne’s next hurdle was to deal with the same allegations, this time in his church, the First Church in Boston, where he faced an ecclesiastical trial for his sins.
 Even though his brother-in-law was one of the ministers at the church, Keayne was still called to account for his price gouging.
 Keayne acknowledged what he had done, and begged forgiveness.
 And he also offered some defenses, mainly his confusion over what was allowable in setting prices.
 This inspired the church’s other minister, John Cotton, to craft a lecture for the church on the appropriate “Rules of trading.”